Have you been feeling the blues lately? Why not swing them away? There’s nothing more relaxing than the soft, fluid motion of a hanging swing chair.

 The same process goes for the backrest.
 But instead of using three supports at the back, only two were used.

 To attach both the seat and backrest pieces, 2 more pallet sides should be attached perpendicular to each of the main pieces.
-Then attach these sides to each other with carriage bolts which will allow the backrest to tilt at a desired angle.
+Then attach these sides to each other with carriage bolts which will allow the backrest to tilt at the desired angle.

 Once you are satisfied with the backrest angle, determine the dimensions for the armrests so that they will hold the backrest steady at that certain position.
 You might also need to add some extra wood pieces where you think they are needed for a more secure structure.